 Many of these are TexShare databases, which students may already be able to access from your high school library website.
 ACC also subscribes to many databases not included in TexShare.

-Many of you are likely already familiar with the Texshare databases.
+You are likely already familiar with the Texshare databases.
 ACC subscribes to many additional databases, which all our students and faculty have access to, and may be helpful for coursework.
 Here are a few of our favorite non-Texshare databases that may prove useful when dual credit students come to you with research questions for ACC courses:

 Firewalls: If students with valid ACCeIDs are having trouble accessing ACC Library databases from your high school library or computer lab -- this is often the result of local firewalls on your ISD network.